Helen Boaden: Early life

 Boaden was born on 1 March 1956 in Colchester in Essex.
+Her parents, William Boaden and Barbara Mary Abbott, married in 1954.
+They lived on Himley Green in Linslade.

-Her father was an FE lecturer in geography and then worked for a teaching union.
+Her father was a further education lecturer in geography and then worked for a teaching union.
 She says that she came "from one of those families where there was quite a lot of shouting and plates whizzing through the air".

 Boaden says that she found school "a great relief from home life because it was calm and ordered".
-She was educated at Rushmere junior school and Northgate Grammar School (now Northgate High School) in the large county town of Ipswich in Suffolk, and at Cedars Grammar School (now Cedars Upper School) in the town of Leighton Buzzard in Bedfordshire, followed by the University of Sussex, where she gained a BA Honours in English literature, and the Wharton School of the University of Pennsylvania in 1999, where she gained an MBA.
+She was educated at Rushmere junior school and Northgate Grammar School (now Northgate High School) in the large county town of Ipswich in Suffolk, and at Cedars Grammar School (now Cedars Upper School) in the town of Leighton Buzzard in Bedfordshire, followed by the University of Sussex, where she gained a BA honours degree in English literature, and the Wharton School of the University of Pennsylvania in 1999, where she gained an MBA degree.
+She revisited the Cedars School in May 2002, and again in May 2003.

 Life and career

 Boaden began her career in 1978 as a care assistant with disturbed adolescents in the London Borough of Hackney.
 The following year, she became a journalist with the New York City radio station WBAI.
 On returning to the UK, she took a course in radio journalism at the London College of Printing (now the London College of Communication).
 After work at Radio Tees and Radio Aire, Boaden joined the BBC in 1983 as a news producer with Radio Leeds.
 From there, she joined BBC Radio 4 as a reporter on the File on 4 series, then as its editor from 1991.
-She worked from the BBC in Manchester as a presenter for Woman's Hour and later presented other documentaries for Radio 4, and for the Brass Tacks political programme on BBC 2.
+She worked from the BBC in Manchester as a presenter for Woman's Hour and later presented other documentaries for Radio 4, and for the Brass Tacks investigative programme on BBC 2.

 In 1997, Boaden became the BBC's Head of Business Programmes, then in 1998 Head of BBC Current Affairs – the first woman to hold this position.
 She was Controller of BBC Radio 4 from March 2000 until 20 September 2004, superseded by Mark Damazer.
 She became Controller of BBC7 in 2002, when the station was launched.
 In 2004, she succeeded Richard Sambrook as Director of BBC News.

 Boaden received criticism following the 7 July terror attacks in London when she issued a memo instructing BBC staff not to refer to the perpetrators as terrorists, arguing that the term "can be a barrier rather than aid to understanding".
 Former BBC reporter Martin Bell was one of those who condemned the memo, accusing the BBC of being "overcautious" and noting that the attackers seemed to meet the definition of terrorists.
 Writing in The Spectator, Michael Vestey suggested "it's almost as if the BBC is afraid of offending suicide bombers in the Muslim world".